abhinavsingh/proxy.py/README.md

                         handle each client connection.
   --num-workers NUM_WORKERS
                         Defaults to number of CPU cores.
-  --local-executor LOCAL_EXECUTOR
-                        Default: 1.
-Enabled by default.
-Use 0 to disable.
-When enabled acceptors will make use of local (same process) executor instead of distributing load across remote (other process) executors.
-Enable this option to achieve CPU affinity between acceptors and executors, instead of using underlying OS kernel scheduling algorithm.
   --backlog BACKLOG     Default: 100.
 Maximum number of pending connections to
                         proxy server
   --hostname HOSTNAME   Default: 127.0.0.1.
 Server IP address.